On July 5, 2013, Pope Francis consecrated the Vatican to St. Michael the Archangel’s protection, saying:

 St. Michael the Archangel appears in the book of Revelation where he leads the armies of God in battle against the forces of evil.
 Hebrew for “Who is like unto God,” Michael is typically depicted with a sword, scales, banner, and an incumbent dragon.
 He is a symbol of victory over evil; a reminder that we Christians will always struggle with the forces of evil in the world.

 To combat these forces, many pray the Prayer to St. Michael the Archangel daily.
 The history of the prayer is a compelling call to action.
 After having a frightening vision of attacks on the Church, Pope Leo XIII wrote the prayer, calling upon the intercession of the Archangel to protect the Church.
 Prior to Vatican II, the prayer was commonly said at the conclusion of all daily Masses but it fell out of favor after.
 In fact, I don’t recall learning it until well into my adult years.
 In 1994, Blessed John Paul II recommended we bring the prayer back into regular practice to strengthen the Church.
-And while I pray it often, given Pope Francis’s actions last Friday, I pondered if I could do, should do, more.
+And while I pray it often, given Pope Francis’s words, I pondered if I could do more.

 If Pope Francis consecrated the Vatican to the Archangel’s protection, should Joel and I do the same for our home and family, our domestic church?

 After Joel entered diaconate formation three years ago, a priest cautioned us that the Devil would pull out all stops to thwart Joel from being ordained a deacon.
-And sure enough, spiritual warfare has occupied a place in our home for some time.
+And sure enough, spiritual warfare occupied a place in our home throughout formation and now beyond ordination.
 Not to go all apocalyptic here, but I know that as we continue to grow closer to Christ and His Church, we will be tested and tempted by evil with greater intensity and regularity.

 I asked one of my favorite apologists if there was such a thing as consecrating a family, the domestic church, to St. Michael the Archangel’s protection just as Pope Francis did for the Vatican.
 He put me in touch with the folks at Opus Sanctorum Angelorum, the Work of the Holy Angels.
 The director, Fr.
 Wolfgang Seitz, shared a traditional consecration linked to St. Michael the Archangel’s ancient shrine at Monte Gargano in Italy.
 It’s the oldest shrine in Western Europe, dedicated to St. Michael the Archangel, and has been an important pilgrimage site since the Middle Ages.